Viftrup/viftrup.github.io/_posts/2017-02-06-dwh-the-beginning.markdown

 **Requirement to DWH #2**: the tables structure in the DWH should preferably be as close as possible to that of the source systems, because the developers and analysts are already used to it, and there are existing reports using this naming conventions, etc.

-This is not a strict requirement and there are approaches to DWH that heavily normalize the data or completely rearrange all data structures according to be "Subject Oriented", following Bill Inmon's characteristifs of the DWH.
-This, however, makes the DWH development more complicated, and the cycle of altering the data structures longer.
+This is not a strict requirement and there are approaches to DWH that heavily normalize the data or completely rearrange all data structures to be "Subject Oriented", following Bill Inmon's characteristics of the DWH.
+This, however, makes the DWH development more complicated, and the development cycle - longer.
 Additionally, it's better when analysts and developers talk the same language and refer more or less the same tables and column names, otherwise the transparency is lost.
+In principal, modern approaches to data warehousing like Data Vault (or even Data Lake) also try to keep the structure of the source data as is, so we're on the right track here.

 Following the basic requirements, companies choose the simplest approach to data warehousing: simply copying all data from operational systems to a dedicated BI database as is, often not even incrementally, but the complete tables every day.
 Then, some transformations and aggregations are done, to prepare the data for the reports.